-- A bunch of fresh basil, torn or chiffonade
+- 1/2 cup fresh basil torn or chiffonade

 - Preheat the oven to 425 degrees.
 Cut demi-baguette (or half of a traditional baguette) into 1 inch cubes and spread on the baking sheet.
 Mince the garlic.
 Toss bread cubes and garlic with 2 Tablespoons olive oil and bake for about 8-10 minutes until crunchy.

-- Slice the cherry tomatoes in half and cube the mozzarella cheese.
-Chiffonade the basil and mix the tomatoes, mozzarella and basil together in a separate bowl.
+- Slice the cherry tomatoes in half, cut the cucumber into bite-sized piecexs and cube the mozzarella cheese.
+Chiffonade the basil and mix the tomatoes, cucumber, mozzarella and basil together in a separate bowl.